The Lithium Mining Market

 -

-In addition to these national bans, more than 100 countries, cities, financial institutions, and multinationals, including Ford Motor Company, General Motors, Volvo Cars, and other automakers, signed the Glasgow Declaration on Zero-Emission Cars and Vans to end the sale of internal combustion engines by 2035 in leading markets, and by 2040 worldwide.
+Adding to this momentum, more than 100 countries, cities, financial institutions, and multinational companies - including major automakers like Ford, General Motors, and Volvo Cars - have signed the Glasgow Declaration on Zero-Emission Cars and Vans.
+The goal is to end sales of internal combustion engine vehicles by 2035 in leading markets and by 2040 worldwide.

 -

-The Inflation Reduction Act (IRA) includes several critical measures that directly support the lithium industry and the broader EV market:
+The Inflation Reduction Act (IRA) includes several key provisions that directly support the lithium industry and the broader EV market in the United States:

-Clean Vehicle Credit: To qualify for the maximum $7,500 tax credit on electric vehicles, the battery’s components must meet specific sourcing standards.
-A significant portion of the materials used in battery manufacturing must be sourced or processed in the United States or by trusted trade partners, promoting domestic supply chain growth and reducing reliance on foreign materials.
+Clean Vehicle Credit: Battery components must meet strict sourcing requirements to qualify for the full $7,500 EV tax credit.
+A significant share of materials must be sourced or processed in the U.S. or by trusted trade partners, which encourages domestic supply chain growth and reduces reliance on foreign minerals.

 Programs Supporting Domestic Supply Chain Growth:

-- $3 billion has been allocated to the Department of Energy's Advanced Technology Vehicle Manufacturing Loan Program, providing loans for manufacturing clean vehicles and their components in the U.S.
+- $3 billion for the Department of Energy’s Advanced Technology Vehicle Manufacturing Loan Program, supporting clean vehicle and component production in the U.S.

-- The Advanced Manufacturing Production Credit incentivizes the domestic production and sale of qualified components for clean energy projects, including batteries and critical minerals like lithium.
+- The Advanced Manufacturing Production Credit offers incentives for producing and selling U.S.-made clean energy components, including batteries and critical minerals like lithium.

-Since the enactment of the IRA, nearly $85 billion has been invested in U.S. manufacturing of electric vehicles (EVs), batteries, and EV chargers, with EV sales tripling, according to the White House.
-This creates a favorable environment for lithium extraction companies and drives demand for locally sourced raw materials.
+According to the White House, nearly $85 billion has been invested in U.S. electric vehicles (EVs), battery production, and charging infrastructure since the passage of the IRA, while EV sales have tripled.
+This surge creates a strong market environment for lithium extraction companies and increases demand for domestically sourced raw materials.

-The IRA has set the stage for U.S. battery manufacturing capacity to grow from 119 GWh today to 440 GWh by 2025 and over 1000 GWh by 2030, marking a 9x increase.
-As more EV battery manufacturers enter the market, competition for domestic raw material supplies like lithium will intensify.
-This opens significant opportunities for offtake agreements and drives high demand for domestically produced lithium compounds.
+The IRA sets the stage for U.S. battery manufacturing capacity to grow from 119 GWh today to 440 GWh by 2025, and more than 1,000 GWh by 2030 – a 9x increase.
+As more battery manufacturers enter the market, competition for local lithium supply will intensify, creating significant opportunities for offtake agreements and accelerating demand for U.S.-produced lithium compounds.

 -

-- At least 15% of the E.U.'s annual consumption is for recycling,
+- At least 10% of annual consumption is sourced from domestic extraction

-- Not more than 65% of the Union's annual consumption of each strategic raw material at any relevant processing stage from a single third country.
+- No more than 65% of any given strategic material’s processing from a single third country

 -